vogelino/explore-with-iss/readme.md

 ## The tech part

-This project is split in two repositories:
+This project contains client and server side rendering:
-- The Front-end client (this one), which application's structure is build with Redux and react, allowing the use of a single and declarative App state.
+- The Front-end client, which application's structure is build with Redux and react, allowing the use of a single and declarative App state.
-- [The API Back-end](https://github.com/vogelino/explore-with-iss-api) was used to wrap other external APIs, to load and process file based datasets and GEOjson files.
+- The Back-end, which calls other external APIs, to load and process file based datasets and GEOjson files and notifies the client(s) with socket.io.

 ## See it in movement
 [<img src="http://demo.vogelino.com/explore-with-iss/play.png" alt="Looking for every country manually"/>](https://vimeo.com/148945877)